When the nation slips into a government shutdown, military members are sometimes among those to feel the pinch.

-Guard and Reserve drill days scheduled for during the shutdown will likely be canceled, while those at drill when the shutdown started are likely being sent home.
-Guardsmen and Reservists should check with their units for more information in both 2018 and ahead of the looming 2021 closure.
+Guard and Reserve drill days scheduled for during the shutdown were to be canceled, while those on drill when the shutdown started were likely to be sent home.
+Guardsmen and Reservists were instructed to check with their units for more information in both 2018 and ahead of the looming 2021 closure.

 Retiree Pay and SBP Payments

-Military retirees would still receive their regular pension checks in the event of a shutdown, as would those receiving a Survivor's Benefit Plan (SBP) payment.
+Military retirees were to still receive their regular pension checks in the event of a shutdown in Jan.
+2018, as were those receiving a Survivor's Benefit Plan (SBP) payment.

-That's because those funds are paid from a different account that is not impacted by the annual funding bill Congress has yet to pass.
+That's because those funds were paid from a different account that was not impacted by the annual funding bill Congress had yet to pass.

 Troops Killed in Action

 VA Disability Pay & GI BIll Benefits

 However, during the 2013 shutdown, VA officials warned that if the closure extended beyond several weeks, disability checks were unlikely to go out to more than 5.1 million veterans.

 Military Moves and Travel

 Medical Care on Base

-While military hospitals and on base dental clinics will stay open for emergencies, inpatient care and acute care, all other types of care -- including elective procedures and primary-care appointments -- will be canceled until the shutdown was lifted in both early 2019 and 2021.
+While military hospitals and on base dental clinics were scheduled to stay open for emergencies, inpatient care and acute care, all other types of care -- including elective procedures and primary-care appointments -- was to be canceled until the shutdown was lifted in both early 2019 and 2021.

-Contact your clinic or hospital to find out more about your scheduled care.
+Families were instructed to contact their clinic or hospital to find out more about their scheduled care.

 Medical Care off Base

 On-Base Child Care

 On-base military child care centers were to stay open on a case-by-case basis, depending on whether they are seen as "essential."
-Users should contact their specific Child Development Center (CDC) for details.
+Users were asked to contact their specific Child Development Center (CDC) for details.

-Department of Defense Education Activity (DoDEA) schools will stay open during a shutdown.
-However, all extracurricular activities, such as sporting events, will be canceled, the guidance says.
+Department of Defense Education Activity (DoDEA) schools were to stay open during a shutdown.
+However, all extracurricular activities, such as sporting events, were to be canceled, the guidance said.